 With this in mind, it’s important to discuss your wishes with your loved ones – and to plan for the future.

-Here we take a look at some of the different schemes and products available to help you fund your funeral.
+We take a look at some of the different schemes and products available to help you fund your funeral.

 Rocketing funeral costs are prompting more and more people to consider pre-paying for their send-off.